-This is a new film looking at recovery from alcohol addiction and focusing on the role of the people that love and live with those suffering.
+No Easy Answers: This is a new film looking at recovery from alcohol addiction and focusing on the role of the people that love and live with those suffering.
 Among the interviews, an adult daughter talks about her father's drinking and how it felt as a child.
 No Easy Answers was produced by Cambridgeshire DAAT and supported by Adfam.
 Copies of the DVD are available to buy, contact email@example.com

-This toolkit is an essential resource to support managers, commissioners and practitioners involved in designing, assessing or improving Alcohol Hidden Harm services for children and families.
+Alcohol Hidden Harm Toolkit: this is an essential resource to support managers, commissioners and practitioners involved in designing, assessing or improving Alcohol Hidden Harm services for children and families.
 It enables users to identify how best they can improve the design and delivery of their AHH Services.

 One of our aims is to support practitioners working directly with children, young people and families.
 We provide relevant information, guidance and protocols, key government documents, alongside bespoke resources such as our Ask me about me DVD, a collection of useful websites and a page compiling a wide range of children's voices.